IkerGoni/nancemakina/README.md

 - Risk management settings
 - Logging and monitoring

-See the comprehensive [Configuration Guide](docs/CONFIGURATION_GUIDE.md) for detailed options and examples.
+See the comprehensive [Configuration Guide](docs/CONFIGURATION_GUIDE.md) for detailed options and examples, including instructions for dynamic signal engine selection, advanced filter configuration, and all available stop loss and take profit methods.

 For quick testing on Testnet, start with: